$(g-2)_{e,\mu}$ and decays $e_b\to e_a\gamma$ in a $ \mbox{SU}(4)_L \otimes \mbox{U}(1)_X$ model with inverse seesaw neutrinos: Introduction

 \section{Introduction}

 The 3-4-1 model with right-handed neutrinos (341RHN) was discussed in Ref.~\cite{Foot:1994ym,Pisano:1994tf} as a natural extension that new right-handed neutrinos are assigned into the same left-handed lepton quadruplets.
 For a complete study of the highest possible gauge symmetry in the electroweak sector \cite{Voloshin:1987qy}, various 3-4-1 extensions were introduced with different electric charges of new exotic leptons \cite{Ponce:2003uu, Sanchez:2004uf, Ponce:2006vw, Sanchez:2008qv, Riazuddin:2008yx, Nam:2009tr, Long:2016lmj, Palacio:2016mam, Djouala:2019hhn}.
 It was proved that these original 3-4-1 models can not explain the recent data of the $(g-2)$ anomaly of muon unless they must be extended such as adding new inert scalars \cite{Cogollo:2020nrc}.
 A solution applied to the 3-3-1 models \cite{Hue:2021zyw}, that adding new singly charged Higgs bosons and inverse seesaw (ISS) neutrinos, is another viable approach.
 In this work, we will investigate the possibility of whether this approach can work in the 3-4-1 model framework, which can accommodate data of charged lepton anomalies $a_{e_a}\equiv (g-2)_{e_a}/2$, neutrino oscillation data, and the recent bounds of the lepton flavor violating decays of charged leptons (cLFV) $e_b\to e_a \gamma$.
 The explanations of neutrino oscillation data were mentioned previously in various 3-4-1 models, including the ISS mechanism \cite{Palcu:2009uk, Palcu:2015ica, Palacio:2016mam}, but they did not relate to the $(g-2)$ data and cLFV decays.
 In the ISS models, new gauge contributions to $(g-2)$ are suppressed \cite{Pinheiro:2021mps, Palcu:2015ica}, especially the 3-3-1 and 3-4-1 models, because the new gauge bosons must be heavy to guarantee the recent lower bounds from experimental searches \cite{Lee:2014kna}.
 Therefore, we will study the appearance of new singly charged Higgs bosons and their mixing with the $SU(4)_L$ ones that results in large chirally-enhanced one-loop Higgs contributions to $a_{e_a}$ enough to be consistent with experiments \cite{Crivellin:2018qmi}.
 On the other hand, the ISS mechanism may lead to large one-loop contributions to cLFV rates.
 In this work, the numerical investigations to determine the allowed regions of parameter space satisfying all experimental constraints of $(g-2)$ anomaly and cLFV decays $e_b\to e_a \gamma$ will be discussed precisely in the 3-4-1 framework.
-Our work will confirm the reality of the 3-4-1 models, besides many available models beyond the SM \cite{Han:2018znu, Endo:2019bcj, Li:2020dbg, DelleRose:2020oaa, Bigaran:2020jil, Botella:2020xzf, Bharadwaj:2021tgp, Han:2021gfu, Arbelaez:2020rbq, Chun:2020uzw, Chen:2020tfr, Dutta:2020scq, Wang:2022yhm, Hernandez:2021tii, Hernandez:2021xet, Li:2022zap, Botella:2022rte, Kriewald:2022erk, Barman:2021xeq, Dermisek:2022hgh, Chowdhury:2022jde, Chen:2023eof} under various experimental data including the $(g-2)_{e,\mu}$ anomalies.
+Besides many available models beyond the standard model (BSM) \cite{Han:2018znu, Endo:2019bcj, Abdullah:2019ofw, Li:2020dbg, DelleRose:2020oaa, Bigaran:2020jil, Botella:2020xzf, Bharadwaj:2021tgp, Han:2021gfu, Arbelaez:2020rbq, Chun:2020uzw, Chen:2020tfr, Dutta:2020scq, Wang:2022yhm, Hernandez:2021tii, Hernandez:2021xet, Li:2022zap, Botella:2022rte, Kriewald:2022erk, Barman:2021xeq, Dermisek:2022hgh, Chowdhury:2022jde, Chen:2023eof} under various experimental data including the $(g-2)_{e,\mu}$ anomalies, our work will confirm the reality of the 3-4-1 models.